ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

     b.
 Update the name server or DNS.

-3. The order of target server, the CPU, and memory does not need to match, but the volumes must be equal or greater than the source.
+3. The order of the target server, the CPU, and memory does not need to match, but the volumes must be equal or greater than the source.

 4. Make sure to have `/etc/fstab` entry for automatic mounting of any file system on the target server.